haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ### Solved structure of the Cro-OR1 complex

 The structure of the phage 434 Cro/OR1 complex was solved by X-RAY crystallography at 2.5Å.
-We will use this experimentally solved structure as a reference within the tutorial.
+We will use this experimentally solved structure (PDBID: 3CRO) as a reference within the tutorial.
 Cro is a symmetrical dimer, each subunit contains a helix-turn-helix (HTH), with helices α2 and α3 being separated by a short turn.
 This is a DNA binding motif that is known to bind major grooves.
 Helix α3 is the recognition helix that fits into the major groove of the operator DNA and is oriented with its axes parallel to the major groove.
 The side chains of each helix are thus positioned to interact with the edges of base pairs on the floor of the groove.
 Non-specific interactions also help to anchor Cro to the DNA.
 These include H-bonds between main chain NH groups and phosphate oxygens of the DNA in the region of the operator.
 Cro distorts the normal B-form DNA conformation: the OR1 DNA is bent (curved) by Cro, and the middle region of the operator is overwound, as reflected in the reduced distance between phosphate backbones in the minor groove.

 <figure align="center">
 <img src="/education/HADDOCK3/HADDOCK3-protein-dna-basic/CRO-OR1.png">